godotengine/godot-docs/classes/class_basebutton.rst

 - :ref:`bool<class_bool>`  **is_disabled**  **(** **)** const

-Return wether the button is in disabled state (see :ref:`set_disabled<class_BaseButton_set_disabled>`).
+Return whether the button is in disabled state (see :ref:`set_disabled<class_BaseButton_set_disabled>`).

 .. _class_BaseButton_set_click_on_press:

 - void  **set_click_on_press**  **(** :ref:`bool<class_bool>` enable  **)**

 Set the button click_on_press mode.
-This mode generates click events when a mousebutton or key is just pressed (by default events are generated when the button/keys are released and both press and release occur in the visual area of the Button).
+This mode generates click events when a mouse button or key is just pressed (by default events are generated when the button/keys are released and both press and release occur in the visual area of the Button).

 .. _class_BaseButton_get_click_on_press: